amcquistan/k8s-nlp-sentiment/blog/blogpost.md

 ### Acknowledgements

 I'd like to thank Linda Rohr and Jerrid Derr for their support and feedback on this article.
+Special thanks are also given to Annette Allen for her work leading the Mutual of Omaha tech blog initiative.